 How are Merit Scholarships Given or Awarded?

 Merit Scholarships are awarded based on academic excellence as well as extracurricular achievements.
-These scholarships are specifically geared towards students who excel in a particular field and wish to pursue post-secondary education.
+These scholarships are specifically geared toward students who excel in a particular field and wish to pursue post-secondary education.

 - There is no universal application like the FAFSA that students submit to apply for merit scholarships.